 The features we’ve described above are the main ones to consider when buying your coffee.
-Of course, you may also want to check out a few other details to ensure you’re getting the best coffee possible for your AeroPress.
+Of course, you may also want to check out a few other details to ensure you’re getting the best AeroPress coffee possible.

 One thing to look at is where the beans are roasted.
 If they are getting roasted in huge batches in a large warehouse, they may not be getting the attention to detail needed for a high-quality bag of beans.
 The beans used for the Death Wish Ground Coffee are roasted in small batches in the company’s New York headquarters, so this company pays close attention to the way their beans are roasted and the quality of the finished product.
 Different areas may also use different roasting methods, which can alter the taste of the beans.